Avira Review: Quick Expert Summary

-The only customer support option for free users is the knowledge base (FAQ) section on Avira’s website.
+The only customer support option for free users is the knowledge base section on Avira’s website.
 I used it to try and fix a few issues regarding the antivirus setup.
-I was actually really pleased with it, as it offered detailed answers that solved my issues.
+I was actually really pleased with the knowledge base, as it offers detailed answers that can solve most issues.

-Avira is definitely one of the best antiviruses that I have ever used — a claim supported by its high malware detection rates, its intuitive software, and its wide range of included internet security features.
+Avira is definitely one of the best antiviruses on the market today — a claim supported by its high malware detection rates, wide range of excellent internet security features, and user-friendly interface.

 Overall, Avira is really easy to use, making it a great choice for non-tech-savvy users.
 For such an advanced antivirus scanner, Avira is also really lightweight — taking up less CPU power than most other antiviruses that I’ve tested.

-I was also impressed by the range of additional features, including the device optimization tools, password manager, and automatic software updater.
-The VPN was okay, but I’ve tested better VPNs that come with antivirus packages.
+I was also impressed by the range of additional features, including the comprehensive device optimization tools, secure password manager, and automatic software updater.
+The VPN is also pretty good, but there are better standalone VPN options out there.

-Overall, Avira is an excellent antivirus, and it comes with a full, 30-day money-back guarantee, so you can try it out and see if it’s the best antivirus for you.
+Overall, Avira is an excellent, low-cost antivirus suite, and it comes with a 60-day money-back guarantee so you can try it out risk-free.

 Is Avira’s antivirus protection good?